neuronflicker/CTF/TryHackMe/LearningPaths/CompleteBeginner/LearnLinux/README.md

 /run/cloud-init/instance-data.json
 shiba1@nootnoot:~$
 ```
+The `-type f` passed to `find` will find only files and not directories, and the `-exec` flag allows us to run a command on every file found.
+Here we run `grep`.
+The `-I` flag to grep stops it from searching in binary files, and the `-l` flag lists only filenames, not the lines found.
+This will allow us to look at the list of files found containing `nootnoot` to see if any need further investigation.
+The `{}` will be replaced with each file found for the `grep`, and the `\;` just terminated the `grep` command.
+We then redirect the output to a file, and `cat` that file once the `find` is complete.

 There's nothing of interest here.
 These are places where you'd expect *nootnoot* to exists, as it's also the hostname of the computer.

 Permissions may differ for other users, so let's try our other *shiba* users and see if we get any different results.

 We `su` as each user and run the above commands again.

-We didn't have to look far - running the grep on small files for *shiba2* gave us a new file:
+We didn't have to look far - running the `find` and `grep` on small files for *shiba2* gave us a new file, and using `cat` on that file gave us the password for *nootnoot*:
 ```
 shiba2@nootnoot:~$ cat nootnoot-out.txt
 /var/log/test1234